Olivier-Kango/sion-backend/README.md

   - [📝 License ](#-license)

-# 📖 **MEAL MASTER BACKEND** <a id="meal-master-backend">
+# 📖 **PSS DIGITAL BACKEND** <a id="pss-digital-backend">

-**Meal-Master** is a fullstack web application that is built on rails framework and React that enables a user to create an account, sign-in, order foods of their liking, and/or delete their orders.
+**Pss-Digital** is a proven digital solution that makes online shopping easy, convenient, and enjoyable for customers.
+The application also helps other businesses maximize their customer base through e-commerce.
+With PSS Digital, we help you achieve success while also supporting you in efficient business management.

 ## **Erd diagram** <a id="erddiagram">
 <img src="./erd_diagram.png" width="700" height="300"/>